The Mediation Process

 The Digital Markets Act – Regulation (EU) 2022/1925 (the DMA) – applies to core platform services provided or offered by designated “gatekeepers” to business users established in the European Union or end users established or located in the Union.

-Apple is designated as a “gatekeeper” in relation to the App Store (among other core platform services, including iOS).
+Apple is designated as a “gatekeeper” in relation to the App Store (among other core platform services, including iOS and iPadOS ).
 Apple has established an alternative dispute settlement mechanism that is independent and free of charge for eligible disputes between Apple and developers (the Mediation Process).
 Apple has appointed CEDR to administer the Mediation Process.

 The Mediation Process is available to developers that: